Divy1211/AoE2DE_UGC_Guide/docs/general/xs/beginner.md

 2. Under the `Map` tab, type the name of the XS Script that you created in the `Script Filename` field without the `.xs` at the end.
 For example, if your file is called `filename.xs` then you will write `filename` in this field.
 3. Now, under the `Triggers` tab in the editor, add a new trigger, then add a new effect.
 (If you do not know what a trigger/effect is, please go through the `Custom Scenarios: Triggers: Trigger Basics` section of this guide)
 4. From the `Effects List` select `Script Call`.
 5. You can now use the functions in the XS Script in the message box.
-For example, if your XS file has a function that is called `test` then to use it, you write `test();`
+For example, if your XS file has a function that is called `main()` then to use it, you write `main();`
 6. If there are no errors in the code, clicking the `E#0: Script Call` effect will turn it green.
 If there is an error in the script, an error message will be shown.
-7. Testing the scenario now will run the `Script Call` effect in the trigger defined above, which in turn will run the `test` function in the XS Script and `30` will be shown in the chat.
+7. Testing the scenario now will run the `Script Call` effect in the trigger defined above, which in turn will run the `main()` function in the XS Script and `30` will be shown in the chat.

 ### 2.2.
 In an RMS

 1. Open the RMS file in a text editor
 2. At the very top, type `#includeXS "filename.xs"`.
 Here, `filename.xs` is the name of the file that you created above.
-3. You can now use the functions in the XS file anywhere in the RMS.
-For example, if your XS file has a function that is called `test` then to use it, you write `test();`
+3. The `main();` function that we made above is automatically run when a map is generated using the RMS.
 4. To test, load the RMS in a single player (or multi player) lobby and start the game.
-When the map is generated, the `test` function in the XS Script will run and `30` will be shown in the chat.
+When the map is generated, the `main()` function in the XS Script will run and `30` will be shown in the chat.
 5. It is recommended that you use a custom scenario to test XS Scripts, as it is easier to debug them in the editor.

-Now that you have set up an XS file with a `test` function inside, you can type code inside this function to do different things!
+Now that you have set up an XS file with a `main()` function inside, you can type code inside this function to do different things!
 We'll be walking through all of the different things that are known to be possible one by one, and things will become clearer.

 ## 3. Programming Concepts: